 Scalade

 Scalade is a three-player trick-taking game, where players aim to win the next card up in each suit, in a manner reminiscent of games in the Stops family.
+Trump suits may shift from trick to trick.

 The core game for three is described first, although versions exist for other player counts, and alternate versions.
 See my notes at the bottom for which version of the game I currently recommend.
 Also check out the where to play section to find appropriate venues for playing.